Albert Finney, actor from 'Tom Jones' and 'Erin Brockovich,' dies at age 82

 He was 82.

-Finney had only "passed away peacefully after a short illness with those closest to him by his side," according to a family statement to The Associated Press.
+Finney had only "passed away peacefully after a short illness with those closest to him by his side," according to a family statement to NBC News.

 Finney enjoyed a remarkable, decades-long career that garnered him five Academy Award nominations